 Example answer:

-Initialize maxlen = 0, left = 0, and a charset.
+Initialize max_len = 0, left = 0, and a char_set.
 Iterate with right pointer.
-If s[right] is not in charset, add it and update maxlen.
+If s[right] is not in char_set, add it and update max_len.
 If s[right] is in char_set, remove s[left] from set and increment left until the duplicate is gone.

 4. How can you serialize and deserialize a binary tree?